Ataraxxia/secure-arch/basic_system_installation.md

 	ls /lib/modules # You should see single directory with your kernel version dracut --uefi --kver FULL_NAME_OF_DIRECTORY_FROM_PREVIOUS_COMMAND

-Depending on your setup, before reboot you may want to install at least dhclient to your system:

-	pacman -S dhclient

 Now you can reboot and log into your system.

 ## SecureBoot